-(jj) "Stacked license" means more than 1 marihuana license issued to a single licensee to operate as a Class C grower as specified in each license at a marihuana business under the medical marihuana facilities licensing act, or under the Michigan regulation and taxation of marihuana act, or both.

-(kk) "Tag" or "RFID tag" means the unique identification number or Radio Frequency Identification (RFID) issued to a licensee by the agency for tracking, identifying and verifying marihuana plants, marihuana products, and packages of marihuana product in the statewide monitoring system. (ll) "Temporary marihuana event license" means a state license held by a marihuana event organizer under the Michigan regulation and taxation of marihuana act, for an event where the onsite sale or consumption of marihuana products, or both, are authorized at the location indicated on the state license during the dates indicated on the state license.

-(2) Terms defined in the acts have the same meanings when used in these rules unless otherwise indicated.
+- (ll) "Source documentation" means an original document that contains the details of a marihuana business transaction. - (mm) "Stacked license" means more than 1 marihuana license issued to a single licensee to operate as a Class C grower as specified in each license at a marihuana business under the medical marihuana facilities licensing act, or under the Michigan Regulation and Taxation of Marihuana Act, or both. - (nn) "Tag" or "RFID tag" means the unique identification number or Radio Frequency Identification (RFID) issued to a licensee by the agency statewide monitoring system for tracking, identifying, and verifying marihuana plants, marihuana products, and packages of marihuana product in the statewide monitoring system. - (oo) "Temporary marihuana event license" means a state license held by a marihuana event organizer under the Michigan Regulation and Taxation of Marihuana Act, for an event where the onsite sale or consumption of marihuana products, or both, are authorized at the location indicated on the state license during the dates indicated on the state license. - (2) Terms defined in the acts have the same meanings when used in these rules unless otherwise indicated.